Mickle026/Emby-Server-Plugins/M3UChannelProvider/readme.md

 * Embedded channel icon in the Emby dashboard
 * Configurable channel display name (via Web UI)
 * Fully compliant with Emby 4.8–4.9 SDK
-  *(no Jellyfin, no ASP.NET Core attributes, no RequestContext dependencies)*

 ---